sguox002/leetcode/leetcode-all.md

 ->>

 <<-239	Sliding Window Maximum    		44.1%	Hard
-deque monotonic.
+deque monotonic. using index to pop out out of window elements, keep an increasing deque. similar for sliding window min sliding window median using heap.
+****
 ->>

 <<-862	Shortest Subarray with Sum at Least K    		24.9%	Hard
-find the length.
+find the length. input array may contain negatives.
 - prefix sum and record its index and sorted in map then binary search.
 O(nlogn)
-- use deque to get O(N). monotonic decreasing deque (larger and old value are discarded) ->>
+- use deque to get O(N). we are looking for previous prefix sum prej<=prei-k. monotonic decreasing deque (larger and old value are discarded since they cannot contribute shorter length).
+The deque front shall be the min so it is a decreasing deque)
+- why we cannot use sliding window by growing and shrinking? because it contains negative and shrinking will stop from getting the min window.
+If check all previous then it will get TLE.
+*****
+->>